AssadUllahKhan/Web-Development-Batch-03-Corvit-Systems-Peshawar/README.md

 # 🌐 Web Development Batch-03 – Corvit Systems Peshawar

 Welcome to the official repository for **Web Development Batch-03** at **Corvit Systems, Peshawar**.
-This repository is maintained by **Assad Ullah Khan** and contains all the learning materials shared during class sessions.
+This repository is maintained by instrucor **Assad Ullah Khan** and contains all the learning materials shared during class sessions.

 ---

 ## 📂 Repository Contents

 - 💻 **Daily Classwork** – Code examples, exercises, and practice files
 - 🖥️ **Lecture Slides** – PowerPoint slides and PDFs used during lectures
 - 🧾 **Assignments & Projects** – Tasks and projects for hands-on learning
 - 📘 **Reference Material** – Helpful documents and resources for revision

 ---